-This article presents a novel approach to a self-localizing anchor-system calibration that uses a CU for improved localization accuracy.
-This study confirmed that the use of the CU decreases the average positional error of the anchors in 3-D localization systems.
-In addition, the simulations were confirmed to be a valid tool for determining the best position of the CU.
-Finally, the first demonstration of an anchor calibration with a CU and anchors localized in the working coordinate system in 3-D was presented.
+This paper presents a novel approach to a self-localizing anchor-system calibration that uses a calibration unit for improved localization accuracy.
+This study confirmed that the use of the calibration unit decreases the average positional error of the anchors in 3D localization systems.
+Additionally, the simulations were confirmed to be a valid tool for determining the best position of the calibration unit.
+Finally, the first demonstration of an anchor calibration with a calibration unit and anchors localized in the working coordinate system in 3D was presented.
 It had an error of 0.32 m.

-The performance of the three different localization methods was tested, and the results showed that the MDS method had the best localization accuracy.
-Using a CU enables all the applications to improve anchor-localization accuracy.
-The potential downside of using a CU for the anchor calibration is the need to use additional modules, affecting the complexity and the price of the localization system.
+The performance of the three different localization methods was tested and the results showed that the multi-dimensional scaling method had the best localization accuracy.
+Using a calibration unit enables all the applications to improve the anchor-localization accuracy.
+The potential downside of using a calibration unit for the anchor calibration is the need to use additional modules, affecting the complexity and the price of the localization system.

-In future work, an analysis of the effects of adding a CU to anchor configurations, where a complete EDM cannot be assembled from mere measurements, would be beneficial.
+In future work an analysis of the effects of adding a calibration unit to anchor configurations, where a complete Euclidean distance matrix (EDM) cannot be assembled from mere measurements, would be beneficial.
 For the EDM completion, additional steps in the localization algorithms should be taken.
 This would enable the localization of all the anchors in the RTLS, and consequently, the anchor calibration could be used universally for almost all RTLS applications and their specific environmental requirements.